benTaylor34/Illumi-financial-management/README.md

 13. merchant_normalization_notes

-* Brief explanation of how the merchant was identified.
+* A brief explanation of how the merchant was identified.

-Rules:

-* Do not invent facts.
-* Only infer information supported by transaction text.
-* Keep confidence realistic.
-* Use null when uncertain.
-* Maintain consistency across identical merchants.
-* Identical merchants must always receive identical category, subcategory, merchant_type, and recurring classifications.
-* Output valid JSON only.
-* Preserve all original fields.

 Example output:
 {